tintoy/logstash-output-seq/README.md

 * `api_key` (Optional) - The Seq API key (if any) to use for authentication.
 * Any parameters from the Logstash HttpClient mix-in (e.g. configuring SSL behaviour, etc).

+### Docker

+There is also a [docker image](https://hub.docker.com/r/tintoy/logstash-output-seq/) available that has this plugin preinstalled.

 ## Developing

 [Developing](DEVELOPING.md)